wp-plugins/get-your-ebay-feedback/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Capture your Ebay's Feedback and place them in your site with an awesome carousel effect.
-Show immediately to your customers that you are a serious and reliable seller.
+Capture your Ebay's Feedback and place them in your Wordpress site with an awesome carousel effect. .
-Choose between two effects, slide or fade.

 == Description ==
 Get Your Ebay Feedbacks powered by WeMiura is a plugin that allows you to capture your ebay's feedback and show them on your site in a beautiful carousel effect.